paulosuzart/paulosuzart.github.io/_posts/2025-01-12-ocaml-code-test-publish-use.md

 ## Using

 I'm the first user of my own program.
 Check out my auto-generated [paulosuzart/awesome](https://github.com/paulosuzart/awesome) repository and how it is executed via [GitHub Actions](https://github.com/paulosuzart/awesome/blob/735110b7d5df2487b9c03efe51e0a9b31bd37e60/.github/workflows/main.yml#L31).
-All you have to do is install it via `opam install starred_ml` and then `opam exec -- starred_ml > README.md`.
+All you have to do is install it via `opam install starred_ml` and then `opam exec -- starred_ml render > README.md`.
 Voilà!
 You have your awesome README.

 You can customize the template at will.
 By default the tempalte at `default.jingoo` is picked up.
 [Here](https://github.com/paulosuzart/awesome/blob/main/default.jingoo) is my awesome template.